-We are celebrating another excellent year of art historical research and this new milestone for the journal with guest speakers (TBC) and a drinks reception in the Research Forum at The Courtauld (Strand, London, WC2R 0RN) from 6:30pm on Wednesday 7th December.
+We are celebrating another excellent year of art historical research and this new milestone for the journal with short papers by Jessie Robertson and Will Atkin, who have contributed to the issue (other guest speakers TBC), and a drinks reception in the Research Forum at The Courtauld (Strand, London, WC2R 0RN) from 6:30pm on Wednesday 7th December.
 We would be delighted if you could join us.

-Turner Prize Winner and Courtauld alumnus Jeremy Deller has specially designed the 2016 cover.
-Bringing together William Morris’s leaf patterns and Andy Warhol’s camouflage designs via the aesthetics of ‘90s rave culture, the work explores how ideas of nature have been historically constructed in relation to socialism, militarism, consumerism or protest movements.
+Turner Prize Winner and Courtauld alumnus Jeremy Deller specially designed the 2016 cover.
+Bringing together William Morris’s leaf patterns and Andy Warhol’s camouflage designs via the aesthetics of ‘90s rave culture, the work explores how ideas of nature have been historically constructed in relation to consumerism, socialism, militarism, and protest movements.

 The articles in this issue examine the politics of digital surveillance in contemporary art (Jessie Robertson), Egon Schiele’s nudes in early 20th-century Viennese intellectual culture (Olivia Ghosh), André Breton’s metaphorics of alchemy and crystal (Will Atkin), relief sculpture in the Italian Renaissance studiolo (Michele Collier), and cultural exchange in nineteenth-century Balkan Orthodox icon prints (Claire Brisby); alongside an exhibition and book reviews by Imogen Tedbury, Kate Pleydell, Isabella Boorman, Nicola Jennings, Wiktor Komorowski, Hongmiao Shi, Camilla Pietrabissa and Matthew Cheale.